Derek Paravicini

-Derek Paravicini (born 26 July 1979) is an English autistic savant known as a musical prodigy.
+Derek Paravicini (born 26 July 1979) is an English savant pianist.
 He resides in London.

 Biography

-On 26 July 1979, Paravicini was born at Royal Berkshire Hospital in Reading, He was born extremely prematurely, at 25 weeks, along with a twin sister, who did not survive birth.
-He was blinded by an overdosage of oxygen therapy given during his time in a neonatal intensive care unit.
+On 26 July 1979, Paravicini was born at the Royal Berkshire Hospital in Reading, He was born extremely prematurely, at 25 weeks, along with a twin sister who did not survive birth.
+He was blinded by an overdose of oxygen therapy given during his time in a neonatal intensive care unit.
 This also affected his developing brain, resulting in him having a severe learning disability.
 He also is considered to be on the autism spectrum.

 Paravicini has absolute pitch and can play any piece of music after hearing it once.
 He began playing the piano at the age of two when his nanny gave him an old keyboard.
 His parents arranged for him to attend the Linden Lodge School for the Blind in London.
 On his introductory visit to the school, in the music room he broke free from his parents, then headed straight for a piano being played.
 He pushed the player aside to take over.
 The player encouraged him and arranged first weekly and then daily lessons.
 At age seven, Paravicini gave his first concert, at Tooting Leisure Centre in South London.

 In 1989, at the age of nine, Paravicini had his first major public concert at the Barbican Hall in London where he played with the Royal Philharmonic Pops Orchestra.
 In that year, he appeared on Wogan and was the main subject of a documentary called Musical Savants.

 When he was older, he was presented with a Barnardo's Children's Champion Award by Diana, Princess of Wales, for his performances at age seven and nine.
 More opportunities followed, including playing at Ronnie Scott's Jazz Club.

 Paravicini's first album Echoes of the Sounds to Be was released on 27 September 2006.
 His official biography, In the Key of Genius by Adam Ockelford, was published in the UK by Hutchinson (ISBN 978-0091796129) on 3 May 2007.